 Washington state follows strict liability laws when a dog bites someone other than its owner.
 If you were injured by a dog, then you do not have to prove the dog had vicious tendencies, that the owner acted negligently, or that the dog had bitten anyone in the past.
 You simply need to show that you were injured in an unprovoked attack and were not trespassing.

 Unfortunately, homeowner’s insurance companies will fight tooth and nail to avoid paying full compensation after an attack.
 They may try to argue that you were trespassing, that you provoked the dog, or that your injuries were self-inflicted.
-Whatever their arguments, our Seattle dog bite attorneys at Pendergast Law, can advocate for you.
-We have more than 40 years of experience and our founding attorney, Mr. Pendergast, is a member of both the Million and Multi-Million Dollar Advocates Forum.
+Whatever their arguments, our Seattle dog bite attorneys at Pendergast Law can advocate for you.
+We have nearly 30 years of experience and our founding attorney, Mr. Pendergast, is a member of both the Million and Multi-Million Dollar Advocates Forum.

 Let us handle the heavy lifting of getting you compensation after a dog bite.
-Call us today at (425) 228-3860 or toll-free at (888) 228-3860 to discuss what happened to you in a free consultation.
+Call us today toll-free at 888-539-9211 to discuss what happened to you in a free consultation.